kangrongji/resizable-prop-truncation/README.md

 It should be noted that this result relies solely on vanilla HoTT, and even the univalence axiom is not required.

 What would happen if we use the *strict* one?
+Would it be able to provide a constructive version of propositional resizing?